Direct Line magazine

 What will the real total monthly cost be?

-Buyers should also factor in the Guaranteed Future Value of the car, or Balloon Payment - what you pay at the end of the finance period to own the vehicle.
+When considering overall costs, buyers should also factor in the Guaranteed Future Value of the car, or Balloon Payment – that’s the amount you can pay at the end of the finance period to own the vehicle.
 Alternatively, if you want to take out more finance to buy a new car, you’ll need to find a cash deposit.

-How long will it take for the car to be delivered?
+How long will it take for a new car to be delivered?

-As the majority of new cars are built to order, there can be frustrating delays along the way.
-Buyers might have to wait up to six months to collect their pride and joy, even if it’s a mainstream motor.
-Therefore, it’s wise that anyone who will be part exchanging their existing car for the new model ensures the price is agreed up front with the dealer, and not several months later.
+As many new cars are built to order, there can be frustrating delays along the way.
+Buyers might have to wait a while to collect their pride and joy, even if it’s a mainstream motor.

 TIP: If you’re selling your existing car privately, don’t do so unless you have proof your new motor is at the dealership, or you could be caught short and left without wheels.